Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 The volume of the clock chime is not alterable by means of the chime-block and rods or the hammer adjustment.
 These parts have nothing to do with making the clock louder or softer.
 The only thing that can make the clock louder or quieter is to move the clock case.
 If the clock is on a hard wood surface it will be louder.
 A rug will be quieter.
 The proximity to the wall can also alter the sound.
 It has nothing to do with the chime-block and rods.

 Clock Chime Block StylesThe first step in purchasing a new chime block is to determine the chime block style that is in the clock.
 The Styles are side, bottom and back strike.
-Figure out which style you have.
+Figure out which style is needed.
 Then, count how many rods are in the chime block.
 Measure through the chime block to get the length of the longest rod.
 Correspondingly, find this information on the drop down list for the correct chime block and rods.

 Bottom Strike Style AChime block style A For bottom strike and side strike units.